 Part 3 — Compromises and arrangements in relation to Part 5.1 bodies

-3.1 Application of Part 3
+3.1.
+Application of Part 3

 This Part applies if an application is made to the Court for approval of a compromise or arrangement between a Part 5.1 body and its creditors or members, or any class of its creditors or members.

-3.2 Nomination of chairperson for meeting
+3.2.
+Nomination of chairperson for meeting

 Before the hearing of an application under section 411(1), (1A) or (1B) of the Corporations Act, the plaintiff must file an affidavit stating —